vas3k/vas3k/README.md

 - 🇩🇪 I live in Berlin, Germany.
 - 🐍 I'm currently open to job offers.
-- 🤖 I write code for [15+ years](https://www.linkedin.com/in/vas3k/), most of the time on Python and Go.
-Sometimes JavaScript.
+- 🤖 I write code for [15+ years](https://www.linkedin.com/in/vas3k/), most of the time on Python, Go and JavaScript.
 - 🚀 I love pet-projects.
 They help me grow professionally all my life.
 - ✏️ I write articles on my blog (in Russian): [vas3k.blog](https://vas3k.blog) and sometimes translate them into English — [vas3k.com](https://vas3k.com)
 - ✉️ You can shoot me an email at [me@vas3k.ru](mailto:me@vas3k.ru).